torchnyu/blog/_posts/2020-08-02-into-the-interview.md

 alternatives.

 With interviewing, this is definitely true.
 You should be practicing interviews in as close to a real environment as possible.
+Leetcode can be useful, but it's not the same as an interview.
 You should have a friend play the role of an interviewer.
 They should not joke around with you, at least not as much as normally.
 They should ask you both the technical and interpersonal questions that you get in a standard interview.
 Ideally this friend should have actual experience interviewing.
 That way they can accurately mimick a technical interview.